kmcos/kmcos/examples/MyFirstSnapshots_lat_int/snapshots_readme.txt

 		- n_snapshots is the total number of snapshots that user wants to run

 3) do_snapshots(sps, n_snapshots)
-	- executes the model.do_steps() KMOS command and extracts the tof and concentration data from the snapshot to the file created in create_headers().
+	- executes the model.do_steps() kmcos command and extracts the tof and concentration data from the snapshot to the file created in create_headers().
 		- the argument sps stands for 'steps per snapshot'.
-So, an sps of 1000 would equate to model.do_steps(1000) in KMOS.
+So, an sps of 1000 would equate to model.do_steps(1000) in kmcos.
 		- n_snapshots is the total number of snapshots the user wants to run

 4) create_log()
-	- this function executes when called if the global variable write_output is set to 'True' and creates a log file for the KMOS simulation -optionally prints all parameters at the current KMOS step when called
+	- this function executes when called if the global variable write_output is set to 'True' and creates a log file for the kmcos simulation -optionally prints all parameters at the current kmcos step when called
 		- if print_all_parameters = 'True' (this is the default)
 	-optionally dumps the configuration
 		- if dump_configuration = 'True', the configuration will be dumped